omarnabih99/NTI-Embedded-Linux/3-Uboot/README.md

 2. !!!Be careful!!!, the two mkfs lines will format the SD card.
 So, we use them as initialization only then cooment them in the script to not to delete your files stored in the SD card every time you run this script after restarting your host machine unless you don't want to format them and delete this data.

-3. During working on QEMU you may face EXT4 errors due to data corruption, error in checksum, ... ,etc. In this case you have to re-format your partitions using the two mkfs lines in the script and recopy your files into them again.
+3. During working on QEMU you may face EXT4 errors due to data corruption, error in checksum, ...,etc. In this case you have to re-format your partitions using the two mkfs lines in the script and recopy your files into them again.

 4. Modify all the paths in the script to match your own paths.